Calm water at Tahquamenon falls

 LOCALS IT “ROOT BEER FALLS”

-Did you know that the locals call Tahquamenon Falls the “Root Beer Falls?”
+Did you know that locals call Tahquamenon Falls the “Root Beer Falls?”
 They call it this because of the rich brown color of the waterfall and the white frothy foam as the water crashes down 48 feet, giving it the distinct look of root beer.
 The dark brown color in the water is nothing to worry about.
 This color originates from the tannins that leach from the cedar swamp at the start of the Tahquamenon River.

 MORE INFORMATION